-Kids are astoundingly good at spreading URIs.
-While you can’t avoid your own children, you can teach them great hygiene habits to reduce their risk of contracting an infection at school or while playing with other kids.
+Kids are experts at spreading URIs.
+While you can’t avoid contact with your own children, you can try to teach them good hand washing techniques and reduce their chances of contracting an infection while playing with other kids.